Top 20 Architectural Firms Worldwide — Bathroom Brand Collaborations

 • BathSelect for curated spa suites in cultural or mixed-use projects.

-Example spec bundle (illustrative): Back-to-wall fixtures with concealed services, touchless lavs, and thermostatic showers with anti-scald protection and precise temperature control.
+Example spec bundle (illustrative): Back-to-wall fixtures with hidden plumbing, touchless toilets, and thermostatic showers that protect against scalding and let you set the exact temperature..

 David Chipperfield Architects — Timeless restraint and material authenticity